Viscera (wrestler): Various promotions (1995–1998)

 In late 1995, during his WWF tenure, Frazier began wrestling for the Puerto Rico-based World Wrestling Council (WWC).
 He feuded with Carlos Colón, with the WWC Universal Heavyweight Championship being held up after a match between the two.
 On January 7, 1996, he defeated Colón to win the championship, which he held for a month.
-He also returned to Tennessee to wrestle for the United States Wrestling Association, which went through a number of administration changes during his stay, and was rebranded Memphis Championship Wrestling and Memphis Wrestling.
-He captured the USWA Heavyweight Championship in March 1996 and the North American Heavyweight Championship in February 1998, which were each the top title in the promotion at the time.
+He also returned to Tennessee to wrestle for the United States Wrestling Association until he left in March 1997 before the promotion shut its doors in November 1997.
+He captured the USWA Heavyweight Championship in March 1996 and the MCW North American Heavyweight Championship in February 1998, which were each the top title in the promotion at the time.

 On December 1, 1996, he appeared at the Inoki Festival in Yoyogi event in Tokyo, Japan, losing to Koji Kitao.
 Mabel made a one-night-only surprise appearance at Extreme Championship Wrestling (ECW)'s November to Remember on November 1, 1998, as a Full Blooded Italians member with Ulf Herman, losing to Spike Dudley in a handicap match.